SimonHansul/AmphiDEB/README.md

 ## Model variants

 The package implements two model variants, `M1` is currently the default.
-`M1` tends to be easier to fit to data (at least with the current routines), but is less biologically coherent, because metamorphs still ingest some food during climax (though at reduced rate).
+`M1` tends to be easier to fit to data (at least with the current routines), but one some argue is less biologically coherent, because metamorphs (Gosner stage 42-46) still ingest some food, while it is common wisdom that food ingestion stops during metamorphic climax. <br>
+However, the idea that there is some food ingestion during metamorphosis ( Gosner stage 42) does not appear entirely absurd (cf. Pfab et al. (2020)).

 `M2` is more biologically sound, but robust calibration routines are work in progress.